briansimiyuj/doctor-appointment-app/README.md

         1. Attach open modal function from update patient details hook to the add notes button

+      *View Notes Button*: View notes button will open a modal to view the notes of the appointment.

+        1. Attach open modal function from update patient details hook to the view notes button

       ### Update Patient Details Hook